-SDF funding is discretionary.
-It will be paid to the Recipient during the term of the TPA, subject to the terms and conditions of the TPA (including compliance with same by the Recipient).
+SDF Training Stream funding will be paid to the Recipient during the term of the TPA, subject to the terms and conditions of the TPA (including compliance with same by the Recipient).

 There are no maximum or minimum funding amounts.
-However, SDF is intended to have a significant impact, so the ministry will first consider applications with a project budget greater than \$150,000.
+However, SDF Training Stream is intended to have a significant impact, so the ministry will first consider applications with a project budget greater than \$150,000.
 The ministry may choose to fund all or only a portion of the Primary Applicant's proposed project.